jonashackt/spring-boot-vuejs/README.md

 ### tell Webpack to output the dist/ contents to target/

-Commonly, node projects will create a dist/ directory for final builds which contains the minified source code of the web app - but we want it all in `/target`.
+Commonly, node projects will create for final build a `dist/` directory which contains the minified source code of the web app - but we want it all in `/target`.
 Therefore go to `frontend/config/index.js` and replace the following lines:

 ```
 index: path.resolve(__dirname, '../dist/index.html'),